aitrailblazer/flux-manager/README.md

         --token-auth \
         --namespace=flux-system

-    # Reset KUBECONFIG if needed, or unset to use default
     unset KUBECONFIG
 }

-# Loop through each cluster and bootstrap Flux
 for cluster in "${!clusters[@]}"; do
     read kubeconfig_path flux_path <<< "${clusters[$cluster]}"
     bootstrap_flux "$cluster" "$kubeconfig_path" "$flux_path"
 done
 ```

----

 By using Flux Manager, you can enhance your automation capabilities for managing Kubernetes clusters, ensuring more reliable and scalable operations.